 3.3.
 Availability/Downtime.
 There may also be times when the Software and Services (or any part of them) are not available for technical or maintenance related reasons, whether on a scheduled or unscheduled basis.
 Where possible we will try to give notice in advance of any planned downtime via the Website.

 3.4.
 Support.
 We may, but are not obliged to, provide maintenance and support for the Software and Services.
-Should you require support in using the Software and Services we recommend that you use and comply our community forums and any applicable guidelines, which are available via the Website.
+Should you require support in using the Software and Services we recommend that you use our community forums and comply with any applicable guidelines, which are available via the Website.

 3.5.
 Error Reporting.
 If you need to report any error or defect in the Software and Services or any of the Improbable Property, please contact us via our community forums (forums.improbable.io).